If you’re going to spend time shopping

 From bottled water to Hawaii souvenirs, visitors find themselves returning to these unique Hawaii convenience stores throughout their stay.

 Try walking out of an ABC Store without a few purchases in hand.
 They have many tempting and cool items including inexpensive aloha shirts, Hawaii-themed refrigerator magnets, and yummy chocolate covered macadamia nuts.

 Kaka'ako is an upcoming area next to Ala Moana Shopping Center, that features 135 shops and restaurants -some existing along with the new Ward Village addition.

 As the Kakaako area continues to change, including the redevelopment of the Ward Warehouse.
 Salt & Ward Centre are a stronghold in the shopping arena.

 artworks, mellow crowds, and good restaurants & bars are a

-small taste of what you will find at these vintage wooden buildings.
+small taste is what you will find in these thriving shopping areas.

-This shopping venue should definitely be one of your
+This area should definitely be one of your

 when shopping on Oahu.